acm-ndsu/Byte-le-2024/docs/source/mobbot.rst

 ========================================================== =============================================================
 Tech Name                                                  Tech Description
 ========================================================== =============================================================
-Better Drivetrains |bdt|                                   This tech will increase your movement, allowing MOB-BOT to
+Improved Drivetrain |id|                                   This tech will increase your movement, allowing MOB-BOT to
                                                            **move up to 2 tiles per turn**!

-Unnamed Drivetrain Tech |udt|                              Grants an additional movement, allowing MOB-BOT to **move**
+Superior Drivetrain |sd|                                   Grants an additional movement, allowing MOB-BOT to **move**
                                                            **up to 3 tiles per turn**!
 How wonderful!

-Overdrive Movement |om|                                    The ultimate movement upgrade.
+Overdrive Drivetrain |od|                                  The ultimate movement upgrade.
 MOB-BOT can now **move up to**
                                                            **4 tiles per turn**!
 Burn rubber!

-High Yield Mining |hym|                                    A decent upgrade from your basic Mining Robotics.
+Improved Mining |im|                                       A decent upgrade from your basic Mining Robotics.
 MOB-BOT
                                                            will now **gain 2 pieces of ore** when you mine!

-Unnamed Mining Tech |umt|                                  This mysterious new tech brings MOB-BOT's efficiency to a new
+Superior Mining |sm|                                       This mysterious new tech brings MOB-BOT's efficiency to a new
                                                            level.
 MOB-BOT will **gain 3 pieces of ore** when mining!
                                                            Sensational!

-Overdrive Mining |omining|                                 MOB-BOT has become the mining machine it was always meant to
+Overdrive Mining |om|                                      MOB-BOT has become the mining machine it was always meant to
                                                            be.
 MOB-BOT will now **gain 4 pieces of ore** per turn!
                                                            Bring in the money!